chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 ----------------------------------
 - Solver: ``gls_navier_stokes_2d``
 - Two phase flow handled by the Volume of fluids (VOF) approach, with a phase fraction limiter and phase sharpening
-- Unsteady problem handled by an adaptive BDF1 time stepping scheme
+- Unsteady problem handled by an adaptive BDF1 time-stepping scheme
 - The use of a python script for post-processing data